-One of the most popular programs in President Franklin Delano Roosevelt (si)'s New Deal (4) proved to be the Civilian Conservation Corps (5) (CCC).
+One of the most popular programs in President Franklin Delano Roosevelt (3)'s New Deal (4) proved to be the Civilian Conservation Corps (4) (CCC).
 The program's goal was to conserve the country's natural resources while providing jobs for young men.
 African American men played a major role in the CCC in North Carolina.
-These men built truck trails and roads in the Nantahala National Forest (si), helping to provide easy access to the Great Smoky Mountains.
+These men built truck trails and roads in the Nantahala National Forest (a), helping to provide gas access to the Great Smoky Mountains.
 They constructed telephone lines.
 They removed dead trees to prevent forest fires.
-Workers put out forest fires, too, saving timber, property, and possibly even lives.
-They lessened soil erosion by laying topsoil to prevent land- and mudslides, by landscaping, and by planting trees and shrubs.
-This work benefited forestland and agricultural areas across North Carolina.
+Workers put out forest lines to the Great Smoky Mountains.
+They constructed telephone lines.
+They removed dead trees to prevent forest fires.
+Workers put out forest lines to provide a single state state state to the Great state st agricultural areas across North Carolina

-Although most Americans experienced economic hardship during the Depression, some groups and populations suffered more than others.
+Although most Americans experienced economic hardship during the Depression 17, some groups and populations suffered more than others.
 Because of competition for jobs, those without experience or a specific skill found it very difficult to find work.
 Young people struggled a great deal.
-The widespread racism and segregation of the time made the suffering of African American youth even worse.
+The widespread racism and segregation of the time made the suffering of African American youth even worse